killdash9/buffer-flip.el/README.md

 second buffer in the stack returned by `(buffer-list)`.
 Repeatedly pressing `8` will continue to cycle through the buffers.
 Pressing `*` (`shift-8`) will cycle in the opposite direction.
-Just begin working in a buffer to stop cycling.  `C-g` cancels cycling and restores the buffer you were in before, analagous to `Esc` when cycling in Windows.
+Just begin working in the current buffer to stop cycling.  `C-g` cancels cycling and restores the buffer you were in before, analagous to `Esc` when cycling in Windows.

 To customize the keys, use

-    M-x customize-variable RET buffer-flip-keys
+    M-x customize-variable RET buffer-flip-keys RET

 or place this in your configuration: